The contra dance trio Wry Bred engages in joyful musical conversations with driving rhythms and exuberant harmonies.

 We have one of our favorite callers (Bill Fischer) and we'll dance to some great music with the Wry Bred band.
 Both the caller and band are in high demand around the state, and for good reason. -Marc S.

-Among Julie's other bands are The Reel Thing, a western Connecticut-based group specializing in contra dances, authentic 18th-century colonial dances and concerts, traditional dance workshops for children and adults, and family or community barn dances, and Fairfield Crossing, a concert band that performs traditional and contemporary Irish/Scottish, Appalachian, bluegrass, New England, and French Canadian tunes along with their own original vocal and instrumental pieces for some additional flavor.
-She also performs with the folk trio Chicks 'n Sync, comprised of the ladies of Fairfield Crossing.
+Among Julie's other bands are The Reel Thing, a western Connecticut-based group specializing in contra dances, authentic 18th-century colonial dances and concerts, traditional dance workshops for children and adults, and family or community barn dances, and the folk trio Chicks 'n Sync.

 Additionally, Julie has been a guest artist at contra dances with Jane Rothfield and her band Jane's Gang, and with Donna Hébert and her band Groovemama.
-During the school year, Julie is the concert band director at Immaculate High School in Danbury, CT, as well as soloist and evening music leader at the First Congregational Church of Bethel.
+Julie also is a soloist and evening music leader at the First Congregational Church of Bethel.
+She recently retired as the concert band director at Immaculate High School in Danbury, CT.

 At age 39, she started contra dancing and loved the music so much, she rented a violin for her 40th birthday and soon began studying with bluegrass fiddler and dobro player Stacy Phillips.
 Before the end of her first year playing, she had joined a pick-up band.
 She and John Kalinowski were the founding members of the contra dance and concert band Wild Notes.